 What is the EB-2 NIW?

-Commonly referred to as EB-2 NIW, this is the employment-based second preference National Interest Waiver immigrant visa.
+EB-2 NIW stands for employment-based second preference National Interest Waiver immigrant visa.

 You may also hear the term “I-140” thrown around when people talk about the EB-2 NIW.
 Form I-140 is the form that you file with U.S. Citizenship and Immigration Services (USCIS) to petition for permanent residency based on your employment.